facubarril/background-removal/README.md

-## Made with Svelte, Typescript, Tailwind, and Cloudinary
+## Made with Svelte, Typescript, and Cloudinary

 Has a limit of 15 convertions/month